pixeltable/pixeltable/docs/sample-apps/prompt-engineering-studio-gradio-application/README.md

 ## Features

-- 🔄 **Multi-Model Testing**: Compare responses from different LLM models side by side
+- 🔄 **Test and Compare Models**: Compare responses from different LLM models side by side
 - 📊 **Advanced Analytics**: Automatic analysis of model outputs including custom metrics
 - 📝 **Experiment Tracking**: Automatic versioning and history of all prompts and results
 - 🎛️ **Parameter Tuning**: Control temperature, top_p, and other model parameters